Nevenall/sufficient-reason/System/Working_Magick.md

 ## Spheres

-  Once your feat is clearly defined we'll determine how complex it is by determining its Sphere components.
-That is, what ratings of which Spheres your feat will require.
+  Once your working is clearly defined we'll determine how complex it is by determining its Sphere components.
+That is, what ratings of which Spheres your working will require.

   > For example: You need to cross a gap between two building to escape some technocratic agents.
 You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
-This would accomplish your feat using the sphere of Correspondence at d8.
+This would accomplish your working using the sphere of Correspondence at d8.

   > Alternately: You might speak a spell that calls upon mystick winds to levitate you across the gap.
 Making use of the Sphere of Forces at d8.

-  It is possible for your Effect to have multiple components of the same Sphere.
-This is especially common with Correspondence and Prime because those Spheres are used for common meta-magickal components.
-Such as targeting and extending the duration of your feats.
+  It is possible for your working to have multiple effects of the same Sphere.
+This is especially common with Correspondence and Prime because those Spheres are used for common meta-magickal effects.
+Such as targeting and extending the duration of your working.

-  > For example, if you combine a d8 fire attack with a d8 levitation asset, you are controlling two distinct Forces which requires two d8 Forces components.
+  > For example, if you combine a d8 fire attack with a d8 levitation asset into a single working, you are controlling two distinct Forces which requires two d8 Forces components.

   Dice | Ability      | Description
   ----:|:------------:|:-----------